StanimirKosev/Quantitative-Portfolio-Platform/tasks/frontend-tasks.md

   Lists available regimes, each with key, name, and description.

 - **GET /api/regimes/{regime}/parameters**
-  (To be implemented) Returns regime parameter details.
+  Status: Implemented
+  Returns regime parameter details for the given regime, including mean_factor, vol_factor, correlation_move_pct for each asset, and a description.
+The structure matches the backend regime definitions.

   Debounced real-time updates with loading states